A health worker and young girl in a health clinic.

 Global Challenges

-In the last 30 years, the number of child and maternal deaths worldwide has gone down—yet even with this progress, 5.2 million girls and boys died before their fifth birthday in 2019.
-Every year, one million newborns die the same day that they’re born, while 2.6 million don’t live beyond their first month of life.
+In the last 30 years, the number of child and maternal deaths worldwide has decreased by 59 per cent.
+Despite this progress, 4.9 million girls and boys died before their fifth birthday in 2022.

 ...